lnfernux/lnfernux.github.io/_posts/2022-10-26-MicrosoftSentinel-IPAllowlist.md

 ---

-## Whitelisting the SaaS public ip(s)
+## Allowlisting the SaaS public ip(s)

-One possible solution is to whitelist the SaaS-platform, so that only calls made from the range of public IPs that it works from will be allowed.
+One possible solution is to allowlist the SaaS-platform, so that only calls made from the range of public IPs that it works from will be allowed.

 This is a decent solution and will result in a better security posture, but as you can see in the flowchart below it will move our point of weakness to the SaaS-platform itself.
 By this I mean that anyone that uses the same platform will be able to use the SaaS-platform to trigger the webhook: